Prepare 4 sets of plans, each wet stamped / signed by the architect or engineer (if applicable)

 Provide 2 copies of Energy Compliance forms and calculations (Title 24 Report)

-The 2010 CBC, section 1802.2 requires a soils report for all work that requires a foundation, with some exceptions.
+The code requires a soils report for all work that requires a foundation, with some exceptions.
 This requirement has significant financial implications as related to small residential additions.
 In researching this, I found neighboring jurisdictions that have policies that address this that make sense for us to consider.
 As a result, we will be using the following for our policy:

 Any residential addition not exceeding 500 sq ft with an existing foundation that is serviceable will not need a soils report provided the same style foundation is used for the addition.